Last updated on April 9th, 2022

 ½ cup fruit juice = 15 gms of carbs or 1 serving

 Every diabetic should opt for fruit instead of fruit juice, as fruit is rich in fiber.
-And fruit juices, whether sugar-free or natural juices – are quite high in calories.
-3 glasses deliver 300-400 calories approximately according to nutritionists.
+According to the study findings of the American Heart Association liquid beverages like fruit juices, whether sugar-free or natural juices are quite high in calories and inflict blood sugar spikes.
+3 glasses deliver 300-400 calories approximately, according to nutritionists.

 Milk